Kayli/logspub/dev/python.md

     >>> await task

 - global interpreter lock (gil) [6]
-  - lock is enabled by default and that it is periodically released
+  - lock is enabled by default and it is periodically released
     - as opposed to the paradigm often seen in many multi-threaded programs where locks are generally not held except when specifically required in so-called "critical sections"
   - python releases gil when doing io
     - this means that print() function also releases gil and can lead to race conditions and inconsistent output when called from multiple threads
-  - you can release gil inside your custom-written c extension using macroses:
+  - you can release gil inside your custom-written c extension using macroses Py_BEGIN_ALLOW_THREADS, Py_END_ALLOW_THREADS
-    Py_BEGIN_ALLOW_THREADS, Py_END_ALLOW_THREADS

 - re-raising exception using exception chaining syntax